Thinking of solo travel but not sure where to start? START HERE!

 Don't give up: you can still find a travel partner.

-If you'd rather do all your own research and look online to find someone to travel with, here are some suggestions to get you going.
+Don’t despair: there are plenty of travel resources online dedicated to helping you find someone to travel with, here are some suggestions to get you going.

 Please be careful.
 Anyone can post a note on a bulletin board, and you don't know who is lurking behind that note.
 Looking for a travel companion requires discernment!